grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 This document describes four new post handshake authentication flows: client-triggered server authentication, spontaneous server authentication, server-triggered client authentication, and spontaneous client authentication.
 It also defines two new handshake extensions and several additional post-handshake messages, which mirror some of the messages in the TLS 1.3 handshake.

-## TLS Extensions
+## Post-Handshake Authentication TLS Extension

-We define a pair of new TLS extensions to advertise support for post-handshake authentication.
+We define a new TLS extension to advertise support for post-handshake authentication.

-### Client Authentication Extensions

-	enum { client_auth_elicited(0), client_auth_spontaneous(1), (255) } ClientAuthType;
+	enum { client_auth_elicited(0), client_auth_spontaneous(1), server_auth_elicited(2), server_auth_spontaneous(3), (255) } AuthTypes;
 	struct {
-	  ClientAuthType client_auth_types<0..2^16-1>;
+	  AuthType auth_types<0..2^8-1>;
 	  select (Role) {
 	    case server:
 	      SignatureScheme supported_signature_algorithms<2..2^16-2>
 	  }
-	} ClientAuth;
+	} PostHandshakeAuth;

+Each AuthType value represents support for a given authentication flow.

+client_auth_elicited
+: indicates support for client authentication initiated by a server request

+client_auth_spontaneous
+: indicates support for client authentication initiated by the client

+server_auth_elicited
+: indicates support for server authentication initiated by a client request

+server_auth_spontaneous
+: indicates support for server authentication initiated by the server

-The client advertises every type of client authentication it supports in ClientAuth extension in its ClientHello.
-The server replies with an EncryptedExtensions containing a ClientAuth extension containing a list of client authentication types and the list of signature schemes supported.
-The set of ClientAuthTypes in the server’s ClientAuth extension MUST be a subset of the set sent by the client.
-The extension may be omitted if the server does not support any form of post-handshake client authentication.
+The client includes a PostHandshakeAuth extension containing every type of authentication flow it supports in its ClientHello.
+The server replies with an EncryptedExtensions containing a PostHandshaekAuth extension containing a list of authentication types and the list of signature schemes supported.
+The set of AuthTypes in the server’s PosthandshakeAuth extension MUST be a subset of the set sent by the client.
+The extension may be omitted if the server does not support any form of post-handshake authentication.

-### Server Authentication Extensions

-The ServerAuth hello extension is used to negotiate support for post-handshake server authentication.

-	enum { server_auth_elicited(0), server_auth_spontaneous(1), (255) } ServerAuthType;
-	struct {
-	  ServerAuthType server_auth_types<0..2^16-1>;
-	} ServerAuth;

-   The client advertises every type of server authentication it supports in its ClientHello.
-The server replies with EncryptedExtensions containing a ServerAuth extension containing a list of server authentication types.
-The set of ServerAuthTypes in the server’s ServerAuth extension MUST be a subset of the set sent by the client.
-The extension may be omitted if the server does not support any form of post-handshake server authentication.

 ## Post-Handshake Authentication Messages